Zorz42/jaclang/README.md

  * the core data.
 You can enable to track execution time, because if you do
  * not need it, it will only take performance.
  *
+ * I really care about the binary code of being small and fast, suitable for slower computers.
+I want compilation times
+ * to be as slow as needed, to make the maximum efficiency.
+I am thinking about a minute, compared to ten seconds.
+ * You could also do option to fast compile, for testing.
  * Support:
  *
  * - 64 bit computers,